Issue 95 • Week of November 12, 2023 / Updated June 18, 2024

 Future generations are also getting stuck with a bill; animal agriculture is a leading contributor to greenhouse gas emissions.

 Most food is more nutritious when raised well.
-Each product may not seem to individually account for a large difference, but add them all up and it is no wonder that Americans have to turn more to vitamins than other cultures.
+Each product may not seem to individually account for a large difference, but add them all up and it is no wonder that Americans have to turn more to vitamins than other cultures to make up the difference.
 Unfortunately, major producers represented by lobbyist groups continue to dispute these findings as they have a vested interest in maintaining their market share.
 The revolving door of the US Department of Agriculture (USDA) mirrors challenges that the Food and Drug Administration (FDA) has in regulating labels on packaged food.

 How can we ensure farm animals are healthier to benefit us as well?